 The "effective" component of an individual's attitude is the feeling of this individual towards an object.
-This is seen on the basis of the kinds of behaviour which indicate an individual's feelings, since feeling as a concept is vague.
+This is seen on the basis of the kinds of behaviour Author: Department of Business Aministration Federal University Wukari Taraba State Nigeria. e-mail: orokbonifacearrey@yahoo.com which indicate an individual's feelings, since feeling as a concept is vague.
 Thus two behavioural manifestations of feelings are usually mentioned.
-The first is emotion e.g. rises in blood pressure and the second elates to verbal expressions e.g. saying that one takes or dislikes an object.
+The first dislikes an object.
 We could therefore state that the effective component of attitude of an individual relates to the emotional reactions and verbal expressions of the individual to a given object.